-- Mathematical modeling of FSIGT, oral glucose and mixed meal tolerance test data to provide estimates of insulin sensitivity and beta-cell function.
+- Mathematical modeling of FSIGT, oral glucose and mixed meal tolerance test data to provide estimates of insulin sensitivity and β cell function.

-- Assistance with the identification and recruitment of study subjects utilizing several local and one national electronic medical record systems that capture information from large numbers of persons with diabetes and associated metabolic diseases.
+- Assistance with the identification and recruitment of study subjects utilizing several local and one national electronic medical record systems that capture information from large numbers of persons with diabetes, or those at risk for diabetes and other associated metabolic diseases.

 - Support for subject recruitment for clinical research through a patient registry maintained by the Human Studies Core that includes persons with type 1 and 2 diabetes as well as persons without diabetes who have expressed interest in participating in diabetes research.

 - Provision of data and tissue from the Japanese American Community Diabetes Study Repository.

 - Consultation and support with the methodologic aspects of research including study design and logistics, patient recruitment methods, and advice on statistical analytic methods for diabetes focused grant applications.

 - Provide access to state-of-the-art laboratory assay services to support research on diabetes, obesity, and related metabolic disorders, and assistance with the development of novel assays.